Choose to Study a First Rate Diploma in Business Course at the Best Private Universities & Colleges in Malaysia

 - Diploma in Business Administration programme at Multimedia University (MMU) Melaka

 - Diploma in Business Administration programme at First City University College (First City UC)

-- Diploma in Business Administration at UCSI College
+- Diploma in Business at MAHSA University

 With any 3 credits in SPM including a Pass in BM & Sejarah, you can go for the Diploma in Business Administration course at a top private university in Malaysia.
 Duration for the Diploma is 2 years (6 semesters).